top of page

 Ask your doctor if you should skip medication on the day of the test.

-You shouldn’t take certain heart medications, such as beta-blockers, isosorbide-dinitrate, isosorbide-mononitrate (Isordil Titradose), and nitroglycerin, before the test.
+beta-blockers, isosorbide-dinitrate, isosorbide-mononitrate (Isordil Titradose), and nitroglycerin, before the test.
 Let your doctor know if you take medication to control diabetes as well.

 Because you will exercise, make sure to wear good walking or running shoes.